Treatment of High-Risk Neuroblastoma

 - In a COG phase III trial following HSCT, patients were randomly assigned to receive anti-GD2 monoclonal antibody (ch14.18) administered with GM-CSF and interleukin-2.

-- Immunotherapy together with cis-retinoic acid (EFS, 66%) was superior to standard cis-retinoic acid maintenance therapy (EFS, 46%).
+- Immunotherapy together with isotretinoin (EFS, 66%) was superior to standard isotretinoin maintenance therapy (EFS, 46%).
 As a result, immunotherapy post-HSCT is considered the standard of care in COG trials for high-risk disease.